SEARCH

 Scoop out the seeds and their gelatinous coating.

-• Add enough water to cover plus one inch.
+• Add enough water to cover plus a half inch or so.
+If the tomato is really juicy, just use its juice.
 The rest of the tomato is good to eat, of course.

 • Tag or label the cup with the name of the tomato.